iii-utp/BeaconFramework_objc/README.md

 ##### Support ios11.0 and higher
 - BeaconFramework_swift project

-  Build and run the BeaconFramework_demo.xcodeproj in Xcode
+  Build and run the BeaconFramework_swift.xcodeproj in Xcode

 #### Object-C:
 - BeaconFramework_objc project

-  Build and run the BeaconFramework_demo(object-c) in Xcode
+  Build and run the BeaconFramework_objc.xcodeproj in Xcode

 ## License